kaizentm/enhancements/veps/sig-compute/hypervisor-abstraction.md

 ### Hypervisor-Specific Defaults

-- `pkg/capabilities/hypervisor/` hosts capability declarations organized by hypervisor and architecture (e.g., `kvm/amd64.go`, `kvm/arm64.go`, `hyperv-layered/amd64.go`).
-Each file declares which features are supported, unsupported, or experimental for that specific combination.
+- `pkg/capabilities/` hosts the centralized capability registry. `definitions.go` contains all capability constants and metadata, while `registry.go` provides the builder pattern for registration. `init.go` or hypervisor-specific registration files (e.g., `kvm.go`, `hyperv.go`) use the builder to declare support for each hypervisor and architecture combination.
 - `pkg/defaults/ is refactored to support multi-axis overrides (hypervisor, architecture, combined) without expanding large `switch` statements.
 - `pkg/hypervisor/runtime/` introduces a sibling registry for `HypervisorRuntime` implementations. `virt-controller` consults it to call `AdjustResources` and `GetMemoryOverhead`, while virt-handler and virt-launcher reuse the same implementation for memlock sizing and `HandleHousekeeping`.
 - `pkg/virt-api/webhooks/validating-webhook/admitters/` uses the capability registry for automatic validation.
 The `VMIFeatureMapper` in `pkg/capabilities/vmi/mapper.go` extracts required capabilities from a VMI spec and queries the registry.
 This eliminates scattered architecture-specific validation files in favor of centralized capability queries.